 All businesses function in legal contexts.
-Students examine the essential role that law plays in business decisions, how it facilitates personal and commercial transactions, and how knowledge of law can help build competitive advantage.
-Students are introduced to the practical analysis of various areas of law such at contracts, torts, environmental, property, employment, selling goods and services, import/export, financing, and insurance.
+This course examines the essential role that law plays in business decisions including how it facilitates personal and commercial transactions.
+The course will provide a practical analysis of various areas of law such as contracts, torts, environmental, real and intellectual property, selling goods and services, import/export, financing and insurance.
 As well, the selection and use of various forms of business organization will be examined.